 Anyone who suffers from bruxism – the tendency to grind or clench the teeth, particularly while sleeping – knows how painful and damaging the condition can be.
 Thankfully, there is a fairly simple preventive measure you can take to help avoid the worn enamel, chipped teeth, broken fillings, and other pain that bruxism can cause: wearing a night guard.

 With a good night guard, you can protect your teeth from the ill effects of grinding and clenching while you sleep.
 This can result in fewer dental problems and a brighter, happier smile.
-Choosing a night guard can be difficult, though, because there are a wide range of options available.
+Choosing a night guard can be difficult, though, because there is a wide range of options available.
 Just by glancing at the packaging, it’s hard to tell if a particular night guard would be right for you.

 A night guard doesn’t actually prevent you from grinding or clenching your teeth.
 Rather, it shields and cushions your teeth so that when you do grind, the damage is minimal.